Time Hotel

 Results/Business Value

-The average time spent on a hotel ad was about two seconds.
-The average time for The Time (hotel) ads were 2 minutes and 30 seconds.
-A 7,400% increase in involvement.
-Creating not just immediate awareness and involvement, but lasting buzz spawned by media equally thirsty for something fresh and different in this category.
-Occupancy rate in a recession-funked NYC, was 65% to 70%; Time’s was 82% through its first year.
+The average time spent on a typical hotel ad was about two seconds.
+The engagement time for these new, long-copy-no-image ads: 1 minute, 5 seconds.
+Creating immediate awareness, storytelling involvement… and a buzz spawned by a business travel media equally thirsty for something fresh and different to talk about.
+Occupancy rate in a recession-funked NYC, was 65% to 70%; Time Hotel registered 82% through its first year of the campaign.

 Target